 - 10.1 Monitoring of the standards of children's work and the quality of teaching in English is the responsibility of subject leader.
 The work of the subject leader also involves supporting colleagues in their teaching, being informed about current developments in the subject, and providing a strategic lead and direction for English in the school.
-The subject leader undertakes regular work scrutiny of books and planning.
+The subject leader undertakes regular work scrutiny of books.
 Through this and observations and discussions and the analysis of data the subject leader is able to have a clear view of strengths and weaknesses across the curriculum.
+Pupil voice will form an essential part of this process.
 From this an action plan is created with clear areas for development, which will be discussed and implemented through the senior leadership team. - 10.2 This policy will be reviewed at least every two years.